jcailler/jcailler.github.io/index.md

 > {: .prompt-tip }

-Hi and welcome to my personal page!
+Hi and welcome to my personal site!

 I am Julie and currently I am a postdoctoral researcher within the [Chair of Theoretical Computer Sciences](https://www.uni-regensburg.de/informatics-data-science/theoretical-informatics/startseite/index.html) at [University of Regensburg](https://www.uni-regensburg.de/en).

-My work focuses in automated deduction, more especially in theorem proving and the parallelization of the method of analytics tableaux.
+My work focuses in automated deduction, more especially in theorem proving and the parallelization of the method of analytic tableaux.
 I made my PhD at [University of Montpellier](https://www.umontpellier.fr/), during which I developed the [Goéland](https://github.com/GoelandProver/Goeland) theorem prover.

 I am also very involved into sciences promotion (and the endless quest to find [who killed Agatha](https://www.tptp.org/cgi-bin/SeeTPTP?Category=Problems&Domain=PUZ&File=PUZ001+1.p)).